 Love According to Freud

 Sigmund Freud made some interesting observations about love that were highly reductionist.
-He saw himself as a scientist in the tradition of Francis Bacon, and, in the spirit of that tradition, attempted to describe the operations of the human mind in Cartesian terms – meaning that he made an attempt to reduce the human psyche, including love, to scientific (clear and distinct) terms.
+He saw himself as a scientist in the tradition of Francis Bacon.
+In the spirit of that tradition, he attempted to describe the operations of the human mind in Cartesian terms; meaning that he made an attempt to reduce the human psyche, including love, to scientific (clear and distinct) terms.
 If we take the conclusions Freud draws in his work as factual, then it becomes clear that most popular models of moral outlook are based on highly unstable foundations.

 Freud’s Work in Perspective

 Should we take Freud’s conclusions as factual?
-They seem to be supported by extensive correlative evidence, but, strictly speaking, one cannot say his work is backed by experimental research.
-Furthermore, he has an extensive epistemological and meta-psychological model that he uses to explain the findings he has uncovered from observational research, whereas the evidence it’s based on, while compelling, cannot conceivably be conclusive in any scientific sense, relative to the model that rests upon it, because for his ideas to be thought of as scientific, as opposed to philosophical, one would have to be able to reproduce his results in a clear and distinct manner – but his subject matter – the human mind – is inherently not clear and distinct insofar as it can be observed by us at this time.
+Extensive correlative evidence seems to support them.
+However, strictly speaking, no true experimental research supports his work.
+This is because his cases are not repeatable.
+Furthermore, he has an extensive epistemological and meta-psychological model that he uses to explain the findings he has uncovered from observational research; whereas the evidence it’s based on, while compelling, cannot conceivably support any scientific conclusions, relative to the model that rests upon it.
+To claim that his models are scientific, rather than philosophical, one would have to be able to reproduce his results in a clear and distinct manner.
+But his subject matter, the human mind, is inherently not clear and distinct.

 Why Freud is not a Scientist

-It seems clear to me that, while Freud’s ideas are insightful, and perhaps even predictive, they cannot be thought of as factual in a scientific sense.
-That’s not to say that they should be dismissed – far from it – but that they should be interpreted as a kind of experimental philosophy.
-Freud should be approached as applied phenomenological empiricism.
-And it can be thought of as a comprehensive philosophy.
-Metaphysics has been supplanted by metapsychology, because, epistemologically (by this model), we can draw no conclusions about existence outside of how it is experienced.
-Ethics has been supplanted by biological scientism (actually, Freud owes his principles of ethics to Descartes; that is, ethics understood in terms of the pleasure and pain principle of Res Extensa, and an understanding of regression as a means of social survival and success).
+Freud’s work is a comprehensive philosophy.
+Metapsychology has supplanted Metaphysics; epistemologically (by this model), we can draw no conclusions about existence outside of how we experience it.
+Biological scientism has supplanted ethics.
+Actually, Freud owes his principles of ethics to Descartes; that is, ethics understood in terms of the pleasure and pain principle of Res Extensa, and an understanding of regression as a means of social survival and success.
 His epistemology he owes to Kant; it is essentially Kantian, except that, on the level of the Id, the apriori conditions of space and time do not apply.

 Why it Makes Sense to Think of Freud as a Philosopher

-When we understand Freud as a philosopher first, and a scientist second (an opinion of him he would not have been happy with), we find ourselves much better equipped to grapple with his ideas on their own terms, instead of being forced to reject them within the context of the projection of scientific standards of experimentation, theory, and knowledge.
-Furthermore, it frees us to reinterpret his findings with other comprehensive models which may more fully explain them.
+One should read Freud as a philosopher first, and a scientist second; even though this is an opinion of his work he would not have been happy with.
+This reading equips us to grapple with his ideas on their own terms.
+Otherwise, one must reject his ideas within the context of the projection of scientific standards of experimentation, theory, and knowledge.
+Furthermore, this reading frees us to reinterpret his findings with other comprehensive models which may more fully explain them.